privacyidea/privacyidea/doc/installation/system/wsgiscript.rst

  * database
  * encryption key
  * signing key
+ * logging configuration
  * ...

-To create the new database you need the command *pi-manage*.
-The command *pi-manage* reads the configuration from */etc/privacyidea/pi.cfg*.
+To create the new database you need :ref:`pimanage`.
+The *pi-manage* command reads the configuration from */etc/privacyidea/pi.cfg* by default.

 If you want to use another instance with another config file, you need to set an environment variable and create the database like this::